(Photo: Jeff Kraus/cc/flickr)

 What's more, these industry-bought voices are finding a platform on some of the largest corporate media outlets.

 "In the last four years alone, these companies have set up six new front groups that often appear as independent experts in the media, but are in fact made up of industry or PR professionals that are promoting messages designed to defend industry profits and win critical national policy battles on these issues," the report states.
-These groups include the U.S. Farmers and Rancher's Alliance--which is partnered with Monsanto, DuPont, Dow and Syngenta--and the Coalition for Safe and Affordable Food, created by the Grocery Manufacturer's Association.
+These groups include the U.S. Farmers and Rancher's Alliance, partnered with Monsanto, DuPont, Dow, and Syngenta, and the Coalition for Safe and Affordable Food, created by the Grocery Manufacturer's Association.

-And while the food industry's use of such campaigns is not new, according to the study, the level of spending in recent years, the increase in the use of front groups, and the deployment of covert social media tactics is "unprecedented."
+While the food industry's use of such campaigns is not new, according to the study, the level of spending in recent years, the increase in the use of front groups, and the deployment of covert social media tactics are "unprecedented."